Kyle Farmer Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 24th-ranked team ERA among all league pitching staffs (4.63).
+- The Tigers' 4.57 team ERA ranks 24th across all league pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (83 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs given up (85 total, 1.3 per game).

-- The left-hander's last appearance came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering five earned runs while giving up six hits.
+- His most recent appearance came out of the bullpen on Sunday when the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while giving up just one hit.

-- In 12 games this season, the 32-year-old has put up an ERA of 5.86, with 8.6 strikeouts per nine innings.
-Opponents are batting .247 against him.
+- The 25-year-old has amassed an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.